Lauren Underwood: Tenure

-According to VoteView, Underwood has the 16th-most liberal voting record in the House of Representatives in the 116th United States Congress.

 During the presidency of Donald Trump, Underwood voted in line with Trump's stated position 6.5% of the time.
-As of November 2022, Underwood had voted in line with Joe Biden's stated position 100% of the time.
+Underwood voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 In her first term, Underwood wrote four bills that Trump signed into law.

 In 2019, Underwood was listed in the Time 100 Next.
 Her entry was written by U.S. Senator Cory Booker.

-On May 22, 2019, Underwood suggested that immigrant deaths in the custody of the United States Border Patrol were intentional.
+At a Department of Homeland Security budget hearing in 2019, Underwood remarked on treatment of migrants in United States Border Patrol custody.
+She said "Congress has been more than willing to provide the resources and work with you to address the security and humanitarian concerns but at this point, with 5 kids that have died, 5,000 separated from their families – I feel like, and the evidence is really clear, that this is intentional."
+Underwood further said "It’s a policy choice being made on purpose by this administration, and it’s cruel and inhumane."
+The remarks caused controversy at the hearing, and were stricken from the record.

 In the 118th Congress, Underwood was elected co-chair of the House Democratic Policy and Communications Committee, along with Veronica Escobar and Dean Phillips.